Kushaltho/osticket-prereqs/README.md

 </p>
 <p>

-Remote in to the VM via remote desktop connection with the VM's public adress as shown above.
+Remote into the VM via remote desktop connection with the VM's public address as shown above.
 And enter the user and password when prompted. </p>
 <br />

 <p>